kl-ong/SCTP-DSF1-Team5/02 - Design/Design.md

 /olist.pdf
 -----------------------------------------------------------------------------------------------------------------------------------

-Created an initial dbt project for sellers, products and order_items.
+This is an initial project schema for using the sellers, products and order_items.